AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md

 |Review|Reviewer|
 |External*|External User|

+>[!NOTE]
+>
-*The External license is not a paid license.
+>The External license is not a paid license.
 It is designed primarily for sharing documents with collaborators who don't use Workfront.
 For more information, see [Built-in access levels in Adobe Workfront](default-access-levels-in-workfront.md).

 ![](assets/licenses-and-access-levels.png)